 They are also likely to feel guilty about reacting in these ways.
 They may feel that they are responsible for the illness in some way; that they are not helping the person enough, or even that the illness is the fault of the person who has it.
 Family and friends can feel isolated and helpless at these times.

-The important thing to remember about these emotions is that you need to express them.
+The important thing to remember about these emotions is that expressing them safely can support your wellbeing.
 Do not feel you need to suppress or hide them, and do not be ashamed for having them.
 Not giving these emotions an outlet will make them more powerful, and feelings of guilt may increase.

 Even when life has more or less settled down, there are additional, ongoing stresses when someone you care for has a chronic illness.
 For example, one group of dialysis caregivers identified the following ongoing stresses: